Number-resolved imaging of $^{88}$Sr atoms in a long working distance optical tweezer: Number-resolved imaging

-The fit to the histograms in Fig. 5 is based on a Poisson distribution for both the trapped atom number and the number of photons detected per atom in each experimental run.
+The fit to the histogram in Fig.~\ref{fig:fig5}(a) is based on a Poisson distribution for both the trapped atom number and the number of photons detected per atom in each experimental run.
 The resulting computer-generated distributions are corrected for one-body loss due to the weak decay channel \loss \cite{Xu2003}.
-At 532 nm the $\rm{^1D_2}$ state is strongly anti-trapped, therefore any decay into this state leads to loss.
-To include this decay, a weighted average of histograms with different mean atom number is performed, with the weighting reflecting the exponential decay of the atom number during the imaging time.
-The free parameters are the initial mean atom number $\bar{N}$, the mean number of detected photons per atom, and the effective decay rate $\bar{\Gamma}_\mathrm{D}$ into the D state.
-Here a fitted decay constant of $\bar{\Gamma}_\mathrm{D}=3$ ms was used for both plots.
-We note that is smaller than the measured branching ratio for decay to the D state would suggest for resonant scattering \cite{Cooper2018,Norcia2018}.
-We attribute this discrepancy to heating during imaging, which shifts the atoms out of resonance with the probe beam, reducing the scattering rate and hence the loss rate.
+At 532 nm the 5s4d~$\rm{^1D_2}$ state is strongly anti-trapped, therefore any decay into this state leads to loss.
+To include this decay, a weighted average of histograms is performed, with the weighting reflecting the exponential decay of the atom number during the imaging time.
+The mean atom number $\bar{N}$ = 1.2 is obtained from the experimental data, while the effective decay rate is calculated using the branching ratio \cite{Cooper2018,Norcia2018} along with the scattering rate of the imaging beam.
+Therefore, the only free parameter is the mean number of detected photons per atom, $\alpha = 17$.
+The model is in reasonable agreement with the experimental data, supporting a Poissonian description of the loading statistics.

-The one-body loss can also be observed in real time, as shown in Fig. \ref{fig:fig5}(c) and (d), which show the time-resolved fluorescence for an individual run of the experiment.
-Here the 1 ms imaging time is split into ten 100 $\upmu$s frames.
-In Fig. 5(c) the atom is lost after 0.6 ms of imaging time, where the detected signal drops to the background level.
-However for the trajectory shown in (d), we observe first loss of one, and then the other atom.

-Monitoring the atom number in real time as in Fig. \ref{fig:fig5}(d) could provide a way to deterministically load a single atom, without the need for additional lasers or atomic transport.
-Initially, a few atoms would be loaded into each tweezer.
-Once the signal from each site is observed to drop into the range corresponding to a single atom, then the imaging light at that site would be extinguished.
-This could be achieved using a modification of the addressing approaches described in eg \cite{Kim2016,Stuart2018,Barredo2018}.

-To maximise the fidelity, the probability $P(0)$ of loading no atoms must be minimised.
-For $\bar{N}=1.8$ as in Fig.~\ref{fig:fig5}, $P(0)$ = 0.17.
-This method would therefore already improve on the state-of-the-art demonstrated for Sr of $P(0)=0.5$ \cite{Norcia2018,Covey2018}.
-Reaching the current state-of-the-art for alkali-metal atoms (without transport) of $P(0)=0.1$ would require $\bar{N}=2.3$, whereas for $\bar{N}=4$ the probability of an empty site would be just 0.01.
-The fidelity may also be limited by the probability of losing more than one atom during a single imaging frame.
-For the data in Fig. \ref{fig:fig5}, the probability of losing the atom within each 100~$\upmu$s frame is 0.03; the probability of losing both atoms therefore does not appear to be a significant limitation.